Seller9/PerthBot/README.md

 A fun little project I am developing to entertain my friends :)

-Currently Perth Bot has not been uploaded to this GitHub repository yet, I am currently more focused on developing the bot before I start my first upload.
-I also cannot be bothered removing specific parts of Perth Bot right now, such as the tokens and data in the database tables.
+Currently rewriting the code.
+Please come back soon!

 # How to Run
-To run this, open PerthBot.py and watch the results!

-You will need to add values to the env file, such as bot tokens for accessing the APIs, so don't forget them before running the bot or it will not work.
-Please also leave a blank line at the end of the file (just press enter on the last line, if there is not already a blank line) or it will have problems reading the file.
-I will fix this one day, just not now.

-Have fun!
+This section will be updated once the rewrite is complete.

+The bot will attempt to get an internet connection before running the bot.

 # Who, What, When, Where, and Why?
 You can also find this information by using the =info command.

 ### What is this bot?
 This bot likes to say Perth and Oil a lot.
 There is no reasoning behind this except that it is for the meme and the meme only (for some reason).

 ### Who made this bot?
 The work goes to Seller9 and friends who have helped enhance and enourage development of Perth Bot.
 The credits below are more specific about this.